-Menu 24.7.2 - System Maintenance - Upload System Configuration File

-To upload the system configuration file, follow the procedure below:
+''' Menu 24.7.2 - System Maintenance - Upload System Configuration File To upload the system configuration file, follow the procedure below:

-- 1. Launch the FTP client on your computer. - Type "open" and the IP address of your system.
-Then type "root" and SMT password as requested. - 3.
-Type "put configurationfilename rom-0" where "configurationfilename" is the name of your system configuration file on your workstation, which will be transferred to the "rom-0" file on the system. - The system reboots automatically after the upload system configuration file process is complete.
+Launch the FTP client on your computer.
+Type "open" and the IP address of your system.
+Then type "root" and SMT password as requested.
+Type "put configurationfilename rom-0" where "configurationfilename" is the name of your system configuration file on your workstation, which will be transferred to the "rom-0" file on the system.
+The system reboots automatically after the upload system configuration file process is complete.

-For details on FTP commands, please consult the documentation of your FTP client program.
-For details on uploading system firmware using TFTP (note that you must remain on this menu to upload system firmware using TFTP), please see your manual.
+For details on FTP commands, please consult the documentation of your FTP (note that you must remain on this menu to upload system firmware using TFTP), please see your manual. '''